paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

   macros:
     AX_ID     : ID of axis
     ENC_ID    : ID of encoder (starts from 1)
-    THRESHOLD : Threshold to identfy overflow  (in EGU) RANGE     : The total range of the encoder both multi turn and single turn (in EGU) DBG       : Printout debug messages set to empty (DBG='') */
+    THRESHOLD : Threshold to identify overflow  (in EGU) RANGE     : The total range of the encoder both multi turn and single turn (in EGU) DBG       : Printout debug messages set to empty (DBG='') */